TASC, Inc.: Formation

 The 2009 Weapon Systems Acquisition Reform Act (WSARA) forbids conflicts created by use of federal contractors as both advisors of support services and developers of major defense acquisition programs.
 This put Northrop Grumman in legal conflict, since it provided both development and advisory services to the federal government.

-As a result, in November 2009, Northrop Grumman sold TASC, its advisory services group, to investors led by General Atlantic and Kohlberg Kravis Roberts for $1.65 billion.
+As a result, in November 2009, Northrop Grumman sold TASC, its advisory services group, to investors led by General Atlantic and KKR for $1.65 billion.

 Recent history

 TASC helped assure launch of the Minotaur IV from Kodiak, Alaska, for U.S. Navy experimentation in September 2011.
 The rocket placed a U.S. Navy TacSat-4 (Tactical Satellite 4) spacecraft into a highly elliptical orbit at 7,500 miles above Earth.

 Engility Corporation acquired TASC in 2015.